-The proposed project now entails the construction of a 1,401 square-foot addition to the existing 2,452 square-foot, single-story single-family residence at the Property, with an attached 754 square-foot garage, and the removal of the attached 439 square-foot carport (the, "Project").
-The addition results in a 3,853 square-foot residence with an attached 754 square-foot garage.
-A HDP is required for any addition exceeding 500 feet.2
+With the two new conditions imposed by the BZA, the proposed project entails the construction of a 1,364 square-foot addition to the existing 2,452 square-foot, single-story single-family residence at the Property, with an attached 754 square-foot garage, and the removal of the attached 439 square-foot carport (the, "Project").
+The addition results in a 3,816 square-foot residence with an attached 754 square-foot garage.
+A HDP is required for any addition exceeding 500 feet.